✨ Professional Resume Review | Get Yours Today | Certified Experts

 If you have an artistic calling or are creative, the Creative Arts and Design industry may offer a range of exciting careers that will suit you.

 Some examples of jobs that exist in this industry include Interior Designer, Art Director, Fashion Designer, and Graphic Designer.
-Multimedia Artists, Industrial Designers, and Prop and Stage engineers are the rest.
+The rest are Multimedia Artists, Industrial Designers, and Prop and Stage engineers.

 It is a commonly desired profession.